Hurence/historian/docs/features.md

-# Welcome to Hurence Data Historian

-Hurence has developed an open source Data Historian.
-It is Big Data and can archive your time series (sensor data) without volume limitation with the performance of a simple to operate Big Data infrastructure and features worthy of historical data historians, and much more ...
+---
+layout: page

-## Features
+title: Features
+---

 Here is a non exhaustive list of features

 - **Search engine on time-stamped data** : Searching over time is a key feature of a data historian.
 We have therefore chosen to build our data historian on the Big Data SolR search engine, but have taken care to be able to support other engines such as Elasticsearch or OpenDistro.